vlee-harmonicinc/machine-learning-note/source/CNN/visualization.md

 }^{\text{global average pooling}}
 \underbrace{\frac{\partial y^c}{\partial A^k_{ij}}}_{\text{gradients via backprop}}
 ```
-(If I understand correctly, Grad-CAM require ground truth while CAM do not.
-But it is a very minor issue since usually visualization with ground truth.
-Also, it assume the weighting/importance of different location of same channel do not have much impact)

 ### Guided Grad-CAM
 element-wise multiple **guided backpropagation** from [Striving for Simplicity: The All Convolutional Net (ICLR 2015)](https://arxiv.org/pdf/1412.6806.pdf) to edge, stripe, texture etc